jsindorf/jsindorf.github.io/index.md

 My resume and CV can be found at the bottom of this page.

 ## About Me
-My name is Jacob Sindorf, and I am a current PhD Candidate in Systems Engineering at Arizona State University.
-A true Arizona native, I have lived my entire life in the Grand Canyon state, from my first steps until my dissertation (and perhaps beyond).
+My name is Jacob Sindorf, and I am a currently a postdoctoral fellow at the Shirley Ryan AbilityLab.
+A true Arizona native now in the windy city, I have lived my entire life in the Grand Canyon state, from my first steps until my dissertation.
 Staying active through sports in high school kept me busy, but I always had a strong background in academia through AP courses and the guidance of many amazing teachers along the way. <br>
 After high school I found myself yearning to move as far away from home as possible.
 Ambitious and determined, I landed a daunting 150 miles away, in Tucson, Arizona.
 The sunny skies and dusty roads of Tucson presented a major fork in my career: engineering or medical school.
 Confident, I already knew my decision and went straight down the middle of both of them with biomedical engineering.
 Four years pass, and the opportunity to further my education finally gave me a way to move even farther from home.
 This time a full 50 miles to be exact. <br>
 The final semester at UofA was cut short due to COVID, and my first year at ASU was almost entirely through a computer screen.
 Adversity, however, always provides a way to grow.
 I took the time to focus on becoming an independent scholar, an individual whose skill set makes them an irreplaceable member of any team.
-After a year hunched in front of a computer screen, I now walk the home stretch of my PhD with a Master’s degree in hand.
-With 2 out of 3 degrees completed and 0 out of 3 graduation ceremonies attended, I have to make the most out of my final chance to don the cap and gown. <br> <br>
+After a year hunched in front of a computer screen, I walked the home stretch of my PhD with a Master’s degree in hand.
+With 3 out of 3 degrees completed, I now spend my time adapting to the midwest cold. <br> <br>

 ## Education
-**Graduate (Fall 2020 - Present)**: <br>
+**Graduate (Fall 2020 - Spring 2023)**: <br>
  Arizona State University, PhD, Systems Engineering  <br>(GPA: 4.0) <br><br>
  Arizona State University, Masters in Passing, Systems Engineering <br>(August 2021) (GPA: 4.0) <br>
+ Dissertation: *Exploration of the Photoplethysmography Signal and its Application to Wearable Devices* <br>

 *ITServe Alliance Stem Scholarship Recipient (2022)*<br><br>
 **Undergraduate (Fall 2016 - Spring 2020)**: <br>